uic-vis/project-3-hamza/README.md

 There was still one more problem which was that since the intersection names were very big and it was not possible to abbreviate them, so I decided to rotate them and made the chart zoomable.
 This way it was easier to see the intersection name and the exact number of violations for that intersection.

 (Can't upload a video.
-See slides or observable to check it out!)
+See the website to check it out!)

 # Date vs. Violations
 This one was more straightforward.
 After plotting the chart in an ascending order by the number of violations, it was clear that there was no special trend and relationship between these two attributes.